charisgao/STAT-4830-Optimizing-Attention-Project/docs/report.md

 ### Limitations

-- **Different Datasets**: We trained our attention optimization implementations on the WikiText-2 dataset, which is different than the proprietary dataset that GPT2 was originally trainied on.
-This could have contributed to weaker learning TODO.
+- **Different Datasets**: We trained our attention optimization implementations on the WikiText-2 dataset, which is different than the proprietary dataset that GPT2 was originally trained on.
+This could have contributed to weaker inference because the parameters were being tuned away from the baseline (which produced coherent text on a general basis).
 - **Limited Training**: Currently all of our implementations only train for 50 epochs.
 Further, we have slightly different implementations for each custom model, so more standardization could be helpful.
 - **No Large Model**: GPT-2 was used purely for demonstration; we have not tested on bigger or more modern architectures.
 - **Compute Constraints**: Google Colab Notebooks only allowed us to train on GPUs for ~3-4 hrs/day and the runtime often disconnected.
 This caused a slow iteration speed and made it difficult to test several hyperparameter configurations.
 While we tried to use Google Cloud to access more powerful GPUs and TPUs with the provided credit, we were unable to set this up.